-/OTE, MARK BLOCKS BELOW IN BLUE OR E BLACK INK AS FOLLOWS: V12760-P85621 KEEP THIS PORTION FOR YOU JR RECOR THIS PROXY CAR RD IS VALID ONL Y WHEN SIGNED AND DATED.
-DETACH AN LK ROAD MEDICAL, INC. The Board of Directors recomment the following: \neg To elect three Class I and two Class until our 2024 annual meeting of st Class I Director Nominees: For Withhold 1a.
-Rick D. Anderson 0 0 The Board of Directors recommends you vote FOR proposals 2, 3 and 4.
-For A Against Abstair 1b.
-Jack W. Lasersohn 0 0 To approve Named Executive Officer Compensation or an advisory basis.
-0 0 0 1c.
-Erica J. Rogers 0 To adopt and approve an amendment to our Certificate of Incorporation to eliminate or limit the personal liability 0 0 Class III Director Nominees: of officers.
+LK ROAD MEDICAL, INC. The Board of Directors recommends you vote the following: e FOR - To elect three Class I and two Class III directors to until our 2024 annual meeting of stockholders. o serve Class I Director Nominees: For Withhold 1a.
+Rick D. Anderson D D The Board of Directors recommends you vote FOR proposals 2, 3 and 4.
+For Against Abstair 1b.
+Jack W. Lasersohn D D To approve Named Executive Officer Compensation on an advisory basis. Ο D Ο 1c.
+Erica J. Rogers D D To adopt and approve an amendment to our Certificate of Incorporation to eliminate or limit the personal liability 0 D Ο Class III Director Nominees: of officers.
 1d.
-Elizabeth H. Weatherman 0 0 To ratify the appointment of PricewaterhouseCoopers LLF as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
-0 0 0 1e.
-Donald J. Zurbay 0 0 NOTE: The proxy holders will vote, in their discretion, on an other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.
-Yes No Please indicate if you plan to attend this r meeting.
-0 Please sign exactly as your name(s) apper administrator, or other fiduciary, please gi personally.
+Elizabeth H. Weatherman D D To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
+D D D 1e.
+Donald J. Zurbay D D NOTE: The proxy holders will vote, in their discretion, on any other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.
+Yes No Please indicate if you plan to attend this meeting. П Π Please sign exactly as your name(s) appear(s) hereon. administrator, or other fiduciary, please give full title as personally.
 All holders must sign.
-If a corpo or partnership name by authorized officer ive full title as such.
-Joint owner, oration or partnership, please sid rs should each sign Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or part or partnership name by authorized officer. such.
+Joint owners torney, executor,